-What is a Notice of Termination?
+What is a notice of termination?

 Do you need to give termination notice?

-Need more help with termination of employment?
+Need help managing terminations of employment?